Terms defined in this Glossary apply unless otherwise defined in product specific terms.

 Embedded Unified Solution means a business application developed by Customer’s Reseller that the Reseller licenses to Customer that adds significant and primary functionality to an Embedded SL Product.

-External Connector License means a License assigned to a Server dedicated to Customer’s use that permits access to the corresponding version of the server software or earlier versions of the server software by External Users.
+External Connector License means a License assigned to a Server that permits access to the corresponding version of the server software or earlier versions of the server software by External Users.

 External Users means users that are not employees, onsite contractors or onsite agents of Customer or its Affiliates.